Tawnya is a freelance writer and mom of a tiny gymnast. When it comes to buying gymnastics-related gear, I'm an industry pro.

 Whether you are a gymnast or parent, you have probably searched for a great gymnastics movie to watch.
 Your results probably included at least one cheerleading movie.
 Many gymnasts are cheerleaders, but a cheerleader movie isn't the same.
-Check out my five gymnast-recommended movies here and add your favorites below.
+Check out my six gymnast-recommended movies here and add your favorites below.

 Stick It is a 2006 dramatic comedy featuring Jeff Bridges and Missy Peregrym.
 Haley Graham (Missy Peregrym), like many teens her age, has strayed from the gym.
 Some events with law enforcement force Haley back to the gym and back to gymnastics.